 A warm welcome to our new PhD students who joined us on 1st October 2021.
 Emma Wadforth, Oliwia Rebacz, Tom Smith, and Tim Bell will be working across a number of exciting projects funded by BBSRC, EPSRC MoS Med CTD, ERC.

 Many congratulations to Dr Benoit Darlot on successfully defending his DPhil thesis on Design of modulatory peptides against chemokines.
-As well as his sterling work on on tick protein derived anti-inflammatory peptides, Benoit was an active member of the research community.
-He was a member of the NU Rainbow Network steering committee and the committee for the NuTEC RSC local section where he endeavoured to support his local community and encourage young chemist to get their voices heard.
-It was great having Benoit as part of the team and we wish him every success as he embarks on his journey to train as a patent lawyer in London.
+Benoit was an EPSRC Synthesis for Biology and Medicine CDT student, Oxford and was co-supervised by co-supervised by Prof Shoumo Bhattacharya (Radcliffe Department of Medicine, Oxford).
+He was awarded an EPSRC Doctoral Prize and continued as a postdoc in the lab for six months.
+As well as his sterling work on tick protein derived anti-inflammatory peptides, Benoit was an active member of the research community.
+He was a member of the NU Rainbow Network steering committee and the committee for the NuTEC RSC local section where he endeavoured to support his… Read More »Congratulations Benoit!

 Many congratulations to Kieran Thow for completing his Part II.
 Kieran made significant progress on the biochemical characterisations of TET-related enzyme.
 All the best for the future!

 Benoit Darlot is now an active member of the NU Rainbow Network steering committee.
 He is investing his time and efforts to defend LGBTQ+ rights on the campus and to foster institutional change within the university to tackle EDI issues.
 (Blog by B.D.)